FAIR-Chem/fairchem/docs/core/fine-tuning/fine-tuning-oxides.md

 You choose the splits you want, 80:10:10 is common.
 We take a simple approach to split the database here.
 We make an array of integers that correspond to the ids, randomly shuffle them, and then get each row in the randomized order and write them to a new db.

-We provide some helper functions in `ocpmodels.common.tutorial_utils` to streamline this process.
+We provide some helper functions in `fairchem.core.common.tutorial_utils` to streamline this process.

 ```{code-cell} ipython3
 from fairchem.core.common.tutorial_utils import train_test_val_split